Weihrauch HW77K Air Rifle Review, Part 2.

-Weihrauch HW77K air rifle, part 2, will continue here with the second part of this series of 4 articles on the popular spring powered air rifle.
+Weihrauch HW77K air rifle review, part 2, will continue here with the second part of this series of 4 articles on the popular spring powered air rifle.
 Now I will discuss the HW77K in .20 calibre and other features that are common to the remaining 3 calibres.

 I carry the .20 calibre HW77K in Blue and Stainless in limited numbers as they were specially ordered and had to be flown in from Germany after a protracted wait of many months.

-Not being a user of the HW77K in .20 calibre I can’t really comment on this one way or another, but I will say this, and that is the .20 calibre HW77K air rifles I have tested here shoot very well indeed.
+Not being a user of the HW77K in .20 calibre I can’t really comment in this air rifle review, one way or another, but I will say this, and that is the .20 calibre HW77K air rifles I have tested here shoot very well indeed.
 I also think that if there was a larger range of pellet types for the .20 as it is for the .177 then it could well live up to the claims of its followers.

 So if you want an air rifle that is in-between .177 and .22 and that has a flat trajectory, accuracy and obviously an energy level midway between these two calibres, I suggest that you take a good look at the .20 calibre HW77K air rifle.
 The features, accessories and support that are available for the .177 and .22 calibre HW77Ks are still the same: basically the same rifle just a different barrel.

 Those of you who already shoot the Weihrauch HW77K in .20, if you have anything to add on the positives (or negatives) of this air rifle that I don’t cover within these four articles, then please email me and I will share it with everyone.

 The .20 Calibre HW77K air rifle out of the box.